otsohelos/ot_harjoitustyo/MapGenerator/documentation/Testing.md

 ## Remaining problems in MapGenerator

 River generation doesn't always work as desired, and rivers don't seem very natural.
-The RiverMaker class is, in general, unnecessarily complicated and long, and should be remade.
+The RiverMaker class is, in general, unnecessarily long and complicated, and should be remade.
 The author of MapGenerator ran out of time to make the river algorithm better.

 The original plan was to include the map legend in save files.
 This was not managed.

-Maps are not saved and no confirmation is required when the user leaves or redoes a map or part of a map (e.g. rivers).
+Maps are not saved and no confirmation is required when the user discards or redoes a map or part of a map (e.g. rivers).
 This means that if the user changes or leaves the map by accident, the map data is lost.
 It is also not possible to save a map in a format that would allow the user to view or modify it in MapGenerator later.